CGJennings/se3docs/docs/dm-eons-plugin.md

 # The plug-in root file

 All Strange Eons plug-ins must have a plug-in root file.
-This is a file named `eons-plugin` located in the root folder of the plug-in bundle (that is, it must not be inside any subfolder, such as `resources`, within the plug-in).
+This is a file named `eons-plugin` located in the root folder of the plug-in bundle (that is, it must not be inside any subfolder, such as `resources`, within the plug-in's task folder).

 The root file is a plain text file (UTF-8 encoded) that contains the essential information Strange Eons needs to load and start the plug-in.
 It also contains the description of the plug-in that will be used for its entry in the [plug-in catalogue](um-plugins-catalogue.md).